Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 A complete introduction to GEO, what it is, why it matters, and how it differs from traditional SEO.

-I learned to do SEO in an era where the entire job was about ranking on a list.
-You optimize a page, it climbs the rankings, people click.
+SEO was learned in an era where the entire job was ranking on a list.
+A page gets optimized, it climbs the rankings, people click.
 That mental model held for two decades.
 It's breaking right now.

 When a buyer asks ChatGPT "what's the best CRM for a mid-market SaaS company?", they don't get ten blue links.
 They get a direct answer.
 One or two brands get named.
 The rest don't exist.

-Generative Engine Optimization (GEO) is the discipline of making sure your brand is one among them that gets named.
+Generative Engine Optimization (GEO) is the discipline of making sure a brand is one of the few that gets named.

 How GEO differs from SEO